thpongue/game-of-thrones-trading-card-game/docs/acceptance-criteria.md

 [] App should be styled with a modern card-based design, using current CSS layout approach
 [] Clean coding style
 [] Support for CRUD operations.
-[x] Application is tested and built with a single command
+[-] Application is tested and built with a single command - e2e requires 2 commands currently
 [] Simple animated transitions between views
 [] Enable navigation using the browser back/forward buttons